luyangzhao/Tensegrity-Dolphin-Robot/CAD/README.md

 ---

 ### 4. `connectors/`
-Modular interfaces between the rigid head and the flexible tail.
+Modular interfaces between the rigid head and the flexible tail, includes:

-Includes:
 - Magnetic coupling components
 - Mechanical alignment and load-transfer features